Garden furniture: Seating

 Garden furniture is often sold as a patio set consisting of a table, four or six chairs, and a parasol.
 A picnic table is used for the purpose of eating a meal outdoors.
 Long chairs, referred to as chaise longue, are also common items.
+The Adirondack chair is also a popular choice.

 Temperature control

 The British 'garden parasol' or American 'garden umbrella' is the term for a specialised type of umbrella designed to provide shade from the sun.
 Parasols are either secured in a weighted base or a built-in mount in the paving.
 Some are movable around outdoor tables and seating, others centred through a hole mid-table.

 Patio heaters are used to enable people to sit outside at night or in cold weather.
 They can be permanently mounted on eaves and patio roofs, or portable and self-supporting.
 They can operate on electricity, propane, bottled butane (small units), or natural gas.
 The latter can be plumbed into permanent locations or attached to 'quick-connect' outlets.

 Modular outdoor fire pits and portable fire bowls have become widely available in many materials to extend outdoor living.
 The tall clay Chimeneas of North America are an example.